 Then each $g \in G$ factors uniquely as $g = pk$ with $p \in P$ and $k \in K$.

-The Cartan decomposition $G = PK$ lets us interpret $P$ as both a submanifold of $G$, and as the quotient space $P \cong G/K$ of left cosets of the subgroup $K$.
-In this second interpretation, $G$ acts transitively on $P$ and $P$ is a (non-compact) \emph{symmetric space}.
+The Cartan decomposition $G = PK$ lets us interpret $P$ as both a submanifold of $G$, and as the quotient space $P \cong G/K$ of left cosets of the subgroup $K$, with an associated quotient map $\pi_P:G \to P$.
+In this second interpretation, $G$ acts transitively on $P$ and $P$ is a (nonpositively curved) \emph{symmetric space}.
 Note also that even when $G = K$, which is the case if and only if $G$ is compact, it still has a trivial Cartan decomposition in which $P$ is a single point.

 \begin{example} If $G = \SL(d,\C)$, then up to conjugation $K = \SU(d)$, and then $P$ is the manifold of positive-definite Hermitian matrices with determinant 1.
 In this case, the equation $g = pk$ is the determinant 1 special case of the standard left polar decomposition of a complex matrix, with $p = \sqrt{gg^*}$. \end{example}